Abstract

 - Recurrence: Testing standard cells (LSTM, GRU) against deeper transition cells like Recurrent Highway Networks (RHN)

-This rigorous ablation study allowed us to isolate exactly which mathematical operation was driving performance gain, rather than attributing success to a brand-name model.
+This ablation isolated exactly which mathematical operation was driving the performance gain.

 Key Findings

 For high-dimensional chaotic systems like the Multiscale Lorenz-96 shown below, we found that a Recurrent Highway Network (RHN) augmented with Attention and Neural Gating was the top-performing architecture.
-This novel hybrid exceeded the forecasting accuracy of standard Transformers, suggesting that deeper recurrence (processing depth per timestep) is crucial for complex dynamics.
+This hybrid exceeded the forecasting accuracy of standard Transformers, suggesting that deeper recurrence (processing depth per timestep) matters for complex dynamics.

 Transformers: Recurrence Hurts, Gating Helps